-Scriptures, an open book. to a few souls.
+listen to the Spirit of Truth.
+Inspiration is not limited scriptures, an open book. to a few souls.
 All are inspired, for inspiration is the breath of God, by which man lives.
 Every good thought is an inspiration, no matter how commonplace and trite it may be.